alchemy-fr/Phraseanet/README.md

 # Installation :

-You **must** not download the source from GitHub, but download a packaged version here :
+You can download a packaged version here: :

 https://www.phraseanet.com/download/